-The best employee monitoring software can make it simple and easy to set up and track network access permissions, increase productivity, and improve security.
+The best employee monitoring software makes it simple and easy to track employee activity to minimize security breaches and increase productivity.

-So while some employee monitoring software is still used for time tracking and efficiency management, others work more like network monitoring tools by focusing on general activity in the IT network and looking for patterns that might suggest a security threat.
+Therefore a lot of modern employee monitoring software platforms work more like network monitoring tools by focusing on general activity in the IT network and looking for patterns that might suggest a security threat.
 This often means using artificial intelligence and machine learning to detect threats.

-Initially, it is easy to cast employee monitoring software in a negative light, an example of employer overreach, where businesses obsessively spy on their workers to make sure they are not abusing their trust.
+Even still, it's easy to cast employee monitoring software in a negative light, as an example of employer overreach, where businesses obsessively spy on their workers to make sure they are not abusing their trust.
 With more remote and hybrid working taking place as a result of the COVID-19 pandemic, this may be more true than ever.